SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

   ```

   This attribute tells the compiler to raise a build error
-  when the symbol is used in an asynchronous context.
+  when someone uses the symbol in an asynchronous context.
   You can also use the `message` argument to provide additional information
   about the symbol.